Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • such a structure can be moved from place to place;

-• easy to clean with running water from a hose.
+• Easy to clean with running water from a hose.

-Preparing for work
+Preparation for work activities

 Preparation of the solution

-for a columnar shed?
+for a post-type barn?

 How to make a foundation for a shed from foam blocks?